-We make sure that that the fundamental right to the protection of personal information is respected by the European institutions and bodies (EU instituions).
+We make sure that that the fundamental right to the protection of personal information is respected by the EU institutions, bodies and agencies (EU institutions).

 We supervise the processing (collection, use, transfer, etc.) of personal information by the EU institutions, as well as ensuring that data protection safeguards are incorporated in EU legislation and policies, where necessary.

-To learn more about your data protection rights and the EU institutions, read our factsheet.
+To learn more about your data protection rights and the EU instotutions, read our factsheet.

 you can lodge a complaint with the EDPS to investigate by filling in our complaints form.